moazmaksod/LabWise/docs/LabWise_backend-spec.md

 2.3 Asynchronous Workflows & External Integrations

-Certain operations within LabFlow are either long-running or dependent on external, third-party systems.
-Forcing these operations to run synchronously within an API request would lead to a poor user experience (e.g., a frozen UI) and make the system brittle (e.g., an outage in an external service could crash the LabFlow API).
+Certain operations within LabWise are either long-running or dependent on external, third-party systems.
+Forcing these operations to run synchronously within an API request would lead to a poor user experience (e.g., a frozen UI) and make the system brittle (e.g., an outage in an external service could crash the LabWise API).
-To address this, LabFlow will utilize a message queue (e.g., RabbitMQ, AWS SQS) to decouple these tasks from the main API request/response cycle.
+To address this, LabWise will utilize a message queue (e.g., RabbitMQ, AWS SQS) to decouple these tasks from the main API request/response cycle.
 This pattern is essential for features like:
 ●	Real-time Insurance Eligibility Checks (US-REC-02): Communicating with an external insurance provider's API can be slow.
 ●	Automated Critical Value Alerts (US-PHY-03): Sending SMS messages or emails via a third-party service should not block the result verification process.
 ●	Large Report Generation: Compiling a complex PDF report with historical data and trend graphs can be resource-intensive.